After some amuse bouche shorts and a pair of features as a starter, Philip Barantini is hungry for the main course.

 As with the short, Barantini made the bold decision to shoot “Boiling Point” entirely in one take, employing the camera as a horrified observer to a fatal night in the restaurant.

-“Boiling Point” is set to have its world premiere at the Karlovy Vary Film Festival, and Variety caught up with Barantini ahead of the launch for a conversation which covers his personal connection with the kitchen, his transition into directing, and what the future holds.
+Variety spoke with Barantini about his personal connection with the kitchen, his transition into directing, and what the future holds.

 The frenzied kitchen world is brought so viscerally to life in your film, you must have had experience in that environment?